IntelliTect/AzureDevOps-Tools/documentation/devops/project-migration-workflows-about.md

 # Migration through GitHub Action Workflows
-There are three GitHub Action Workflows to for ADO project migration using the Project Migration scripts outlined in the "README - Project Migration.md" file.
+There are five GitHub Action Workflows for ADO project migration using the Project Migration scripts outlined in the "README - Project Migration.md" file within the project-migration folder.

 These Workflows are outlined below: